ds300/derivablejs/README.md

 In modern MV* frameworks like Angular and Ember your app state is dotted all over the place, often tightly coupled to the views and business logic that render and manipulate it.
 This seems like a great idea until your components need to talk to each other and agree on things.
 If you've never worked on a project like this, just trust me: orchestrating state consistency across interdependent components in the face of asynchronous everything and the inevitable ad-hoc cross-cutting concerns which don't make sense for the monolithic architectures you settled on months ago and would be too much trouble to reconfigure...
 Not fun stuff.
 Not fun stuff at all.

 The solution to this problem seems to be something involving unidirectional data flow, as popularized by Facebook's [Flux](https://facebook.github.io/flux/) architecture.
 However, the most direct source of inspiration for this library is [re-frame](https://github.com/day8/re-frame).
-Specifically re-frame's README, which does an excellent job of explaining the rationale behind the architecture I'm about to show you, so **go read that** if you want to fully grok the why of this library.
-The TL;DR version is something like:
+Specifically re-frame's README, which is, in part, a remarkable and compelling discourse on their particular brand of Flux-ishness and its rationale, to which this library is a response.
+So **go read that**.

+TL;DR:

 > Keeping disparate pieces of local mutable state consistent is hard.
-Keeping one piece of global immutable state consistent is a matter of course, as long as the pure functions that transform it from one state to the next are correct.
+Keeping one piece of global immutable state consistent is a matter of course.

-Happily, writing and testing pure functions is about as easy as it gets in the world of software engineering.

 ### Derived Data All The Way Down